 At St George’s the English National Curriculum is taught through all areas of the curriculum.
 Reading is at the heart of our curriculum and all of our children have access to a range of high quality literature.
 There is a progressive English curriculum that begins in Foundation 1.

 Read Write Inc - Read Write Inc is a phonics-based programme that is introduced in F1.
 The aim is to develop the basic literacy skills in phonics, reading, spelling and writing.
 Children access a daily RWInc lesson until they are able to read fluently; this is usually by the end of year one or the first term of year 2.
 Some children will continue with RWInc as an intervention into KS2.

-Shared Reading – Shared reading is used for the Immerse and Analyse phase of the unit.
+Shared Reading – Shared reading is used for the Immerse and Analyse phase of the book study.
 A range of reading strategies are developed through shared reading sessions.
 We use the acroymn VIPERS.
 (Vocabulalry, Inference, Prediction, Explanation, Retrieval and Sumamrise) Each skill is explored during sessions to develop overall reading comprehension.
 Pupils are also able to access texts that are beyond their own reading level.
 Each class has a class novel that is read to the children and they use this to continue to develop reading strategies and vocabulary.
 We have some sets of class books.

 Modelled Writing – Writing is developed by linking to high quality texts.
 Once the pupils have been immersed in the text, and the vocabulary, they are then able to use these skills to develop their own writing.
 Teachers use a technique called ‘Sentence Stacking’ to model the writing process with their pupils.
 Once they have been able to go through this modelled process they are then able to put all of the skills into practise and complete their own independent writing.